Anandseth444/retirejslib/README.md

 - Python 3.6 or higher
 - requests>=2.25.0

+## Vulnerability Data Updates

+The vulnerability data used by UnretiredJS is stored in `retirejs/vulnerabilities.py`.
+This data is sourced from the official RetireJS repository (`https://raw.githubusercontent.com/RetireJS/retire.js/master/repository/jsrepository.json`).

+Updates are handled automatically by a GitHub Action defined in `.github/workflows/update_retirejs_data.yml`.
+This action runs on a monthly schedule (at 00:00 UTC on the 1st day of every month) to fetch the latest vulnerability information.
+It also allows for manual triggering via the GitHub Actions UI.

+If you need to run the update script manually, follow these steps:

+1. Navigate to the root directory of this repository.
+2. Ensure you have Python 3 installed.
+3. Install the necessary dependencies:
+    ```bash
+    pip install requests
+    ```
+4. Run the update script:
+    ```bash
+    python retirejs/update_vulnerabilities.py
+    ```
+5. If the script makes any changes to `retirejs/vulnerabilities.py`, these changes should be committed to the repository.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.